zype/zype.github.io/README.md

-#To View Your Site Locally:
+## To View Your Site Locally:

     bundle exec jekyll serve --config _config.yml,_config_dev.yml

 Then in your browser go to http://localhost:4000/ to see the site.
 (This uses the dev config file, so files are displayed from your local machine if they aren’t yet on prod.)

-#To Add Pages
+## To Add Pages

 See http://jekyllrb.com for more info on using jekyll and adding pages.

+## To Setup

+Make sure jekyll is installed to the global gempath:

+    gem install jekyll

+Then run bundler:

+    bundle install

-#To Deploy
+## To Deploy

     bundle exec jekyll build
     git add .